ethersphere/storage-incentives/docs/SPAM_GRIEFING.md

 Penalties apply only when a `claim()` transaction fully succeeds.
 A grief that blocks every claim is penalty-free for the attacker.
 Sybil reveals can use fabricated hashes; the attacker does not need to win or pass proof checks.

+**Bug:** same penalty rollback as attack 3 — failed or out-of-gas `claim()` reverts all `freezeDeposit()` calls from `winnerSelection()`.

 ### 3. Truth poisoning / proof deadlock

 Attack: sybil reveals with a fabricated `(hash, depth)` and enough aggregate `stakeDensity` to be selected as truth.

-Effect: truth selection is a stake-density-weighted lottery over individual reveals, not a majority vote or correctness check.
-Any revealed tuple can become truth with probability proportional to its `stakeDensity`.
+Effect: truth selection is a stake-density-weighted lottery over individual reveals, not a majority vote or correctness check. `reveal()` does not verify that the hash exists in storage; any revealed tuple can become truth with probability proportional to its `stakeDensity`.
 Commit order also influences the draw because randomness is keyed on commit array index `i`.

 If a fabricated hash is selected: